Skip to main content

 Setting up Lead Intake

-Use Lead Intake to qualify new callers with up to four questions and route each answer to an action like transferring, scheduling, or taking a message.
+Use Lead Intake to qualify new callers with up to four questions and route each answer to an action like transferring, scheduling, or wrapping up with a follow-up.

 Written by Jessica

 Lead Intake is a short, branching script your agent runs at the start of a call to qualify the caller.
-You configure up to four questions, define the answers your agent should listen for, and pick what should happen for each — transfer, schedule, take a message, or move on.
+You configure up to four questions, define the answers your agent should listen for, and pick what should happen for each — transfer, schedule, move to the next question, or wrap up.
 You'll find it under Optimize → Lead Intake.

 This article covers Lead Intake only.
 For handling existing customers (a different flow), see Setting up Customer Service and Customer Memory.
 For static reference answers your agent can read out, see Setting your business details, terminology, and FAQs.
 Both live in Configuring Your Agent.